-Asynchronous (or async) communication is any communication that is sent without the expectation of an immediate reply.
-Asynchronous communication occurs when team members can expect lag time between the sent message and response.
+Also known as async, asynchronous communication is any communication that is sent without the expectation of an immediate reply.
+This type of communication occurs when team members can expect lag time between the sent message and response.

-If your team is working remotely in any capacity, asynchronous communication has to be part of the productivity conversation.
-Working from home means that distractions can arise, schedules might get shifted, and despite your best efforts, you might not make it to every Zoom call on time.
+If your team is working remotely in any capacity, asynchronous communication has to be part of the conversation.
+Working from home means that distractions can arise, schedules might shift, and you might not make it to every Zoom call on time.
 An asynchronous strategy ensures that no one gets left behind.

 There are other benefits to asynchronous messaging, too.
 Face-to-face conversations enhance connection, but they can also steal time away from your work.
 And it’s hard to concentrate on doing deep work when your email inbox is open and constantly filling up.
-Establishing an asynchronous plan lets workers focus during a time that works best for them, instead of constantly feeling the pressure to respond to every email as it rolls in.
+An asynchronous plan lets workers focus during a time that works best for them without the pressure to respond to every email as it rolls in.

 Collaboration and communication at Vibe

-We mentioned earlier that Vibe has a remote team, so we’ve done our share of both synchronous and asynchronous communications.
+As a remote team at Vibe, we’ve done our share of both synchronous and asynchronous communications.

 Our Vibe digital whiteboard is built for collaboration, so we turn to real-time interactions when possible.
 With a 15-hour time difference between our Hangzhou, China and Seattle groups, we’ve found that meeting between 4-9 p.m.
 PST works best.
-Each team picks a weekday or two for a group meeting, which gives us enough synchronous time to engage with our projects as a team.
+Each team picks a weekday or two for a group meeting.
+That gives us enough synchronous time to engage with our projects as a team.

 But you can’t always plan on having your best ideas when the whole team is around.
-For those times when we’re flying solo, it’s easy to get back into the board and work on our own time.
-And because anyone with the link can access the board, the work stays updated for everyone without the need to get each member of the team up to speed individually.
+For those times when we’re flying solo, it’s easy to get log into the board and work alone.
+And because anyone with the link can access the board , the work stays updated for everyone.
+(No need to get each member of the team up to speed individually.)